NitroAgility/opsinsights-exporter/README.md

 This would allow us to detect anomalies before they become business incidents.

-Notifications are fired if data expectations are not met.
+Notifications are fired if data expectations are met.
 Data exepectations can query different data sources (for instance DB, S3, API).

 ## Configuration File